followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/sortingMethod.md

  The first function parameter comes before the second in the resulting order

 - *Zero*
- The first and the second parameters remain unchanged relative to each other
+ The first and second parameters remain unchanged relative to each other

 - *Greater than zero*
  The second function parameter comes before the first in the resulting order